Hardcore punk: Grunge

-Digital hardcore
+Nintendocore

 Nintendocore, another musical style, fuses hardcore with video game music, chiptune, and 8-bit music.

 Sludgecore

-Eyehategod formed in Harvey, Louisiana in 1988 and is credited with originating a new style - New Orleans hardcore-edged sludge.
-Another point of view is that New Orleans was the birthplace of the sludgecore movement, with Eyehategod being given the most credit for it.
+Eyehategod formed in Harvey, Louisiana in 1988 and is credited with originating a new style—New Orleans hardcore-edged sludge.
+Another viewpoint is that New Orleans was the birthplace of the sludgecore movement, with Eyehategod being given the most credit for it.
 Sludgecore combines sludge metal with hardcore punk, and possesses a slow pace, a low guitar tuning, and a grinding dirge-like feel.
 Bands regarded as sludgecore include Acid Bath, Eyehategod, and Soilent Green, and all three formed in Louisiana.
 Crowbar formed in 1991 and mixed "detuned, lethargic sludged-out metal with hardcore and southern elements".
 According to rock journalist Steve Huey writing in AllMusic, Eyehategod was a sludge metal band that became part of the "Southern sludgecore scene".
 This scene also included Crowbar and Down, with all three bands being influenced by Black Flag, Black Sabbath, and the Melvins.
 Some of these bands incorporated Southern rock influences.